All is history

-The stone and the river became history because they became my history (it is not a metaphor, like in the case of Heraclitus’s statement, but rather an experience presented to the audience).
-History is an experience, and experience is always individual.
-All the elements of the project are dividing the history into individual, particular experiences: the history of the physical photographic material, of the presented people to whose history we are not admitted or of political ideologies, etc. This division is, however not systematised, as in any historiographic framework, but replaced by an arrangement of numbered units which become symbols of the archive and its failure, and of usual ways of reading and writing history.
-The installation is a representation of a history of the artist but in reality, it is the first step into our own history.
+The stone and the river became history because they became the artist’s history (it is not a metaphor, like in the case of Heraclitus’s statement, but rather an experience presented to the audience).
+History is an experience, and experience is by nature individual.
+All the elements of the project are dividing history into individual, particular experiences: the history of the physical photographic material, of the presented people to whose history we are not admitted or of political ideologies, etc. This division is, however not systematised, as in any historiographic framework, but replaced by an arrangement of numbered units which become symbols of the archive and its failure, and of usual ways of reading and writing history.
+The installation is a representation of the history of the artist but in reality, it is the first step into our own history.

 All is history constructs a unique visual language ‘in which what is experienced is language itself', or to be precise, history itself.
 It is, paraphrasing Agamben, an experimentum linguae of this kind in which the limits of language [history] are to be found not outside it, in the direction of its referent [lack of historical data], but in an experience of language [history] as such, in its pure self-reference.